qexat/garnet/README.md

 # The Pitch

-Poeple keep talking about what a small Rust would look like, and how nice it would be, and whether or not Zig or Hare or whatever fits the bill.
+People keep talking about what a small Rust would look like, and how nice it would be, and whether or not Zig or Hare or whatever fits the bill.
 So, I think it's time to start advertising, at least in a small
 way: I'm trying to make basically the language these people want, a